 *except PP, PLA

 You can use any nozzle with our material.
 The best substrate to use is PEI (ULTEM).
 The best substrates to use are PEI (ULTEM), BuildTak or PI (KAPTON).
 VXL will stick perfectly to it when the build plate is warm and easily release when cold.
-You should avoid using CFC or Epoxy plates.
+You should avoid using CFC, Epoxy plates or glass.
 The adhesion is so strong, you will not be able to remove the layer sticking to these substrates.
 But don’t worry: VXL is dissolvable.
-You can either put your build plate in the dissolution bath (take care of your build plate can take the alkaline pH of around 10.8).
-Or you can dissolve VXL with Acetone.
-Take proper precautions when working with organic solvents.
+You can either put your build plate in the dissolution bath (take care of your build plate can take the alkaline pH of around 11,5).

 Generally, the temperature to dissolve VXL should always be the highest that your model material can take without getting soft.
 We have made several different types of VXL to make sure you always get the best performance out of your prints and dissolving processes.
 You can check this FAQ for further details.

 We design and polymerize all our materials in our own chemical plant.
 All VXL support materials are completely different polymers, but some of the used monomers are identical.
 Due to that, there is a similarity between the different polymers which makes all of the VXL support materials work with almost the same model materials.

 Depending on the printing environment (open printer, closed printer, actively heated chamber printer), you need a support material, that can handle these situations perfectly:

 - VXL 70 is designed to work in open printer, but also in closed printers with only a heatbed.

 - VXL 90 still works in open printers, but is more ideal to be used in closed printers with slightly elevated ambient temperatures.